How to Transition Your Skincare Routine for Each Season

 How to Winter-Proof Your Skin

-• Switch to thick, occlusive moisturizers with shea butter, petrolatum, or ceramides.
-These seal in hydration and protect your barrier.
+• Switch to thick, occlusive moisturizers with shea butter, petrolatum, or ceramides: These seal in hydration and help maintain a comfortable skin barrier.

 What Should Stay Consistent All Year

 Some steps should never be skipped, no matter the season.
-They’re the foundation of healthy skin.
+They’re the foundation of comfortable skin:

-• Never skip sunscreen.
-UVA rays are present year-round and pass through clouds and windows.
+• Many people choose to use sunscreen year-round, as UVA rays are present in all seasons: UVA rays are present year-round and pass through clouds and windows.
 Use SPF 30 or higher, even in winter.

 Final Thoughts